Ceanothus Silkmoth EGGS -- LIVE Moth eggs

 Available again in Spring 2021

-****SHIPPING only to addresses in OREGON, WASHINGTON STATE, and IDAHO USA****
+****SHIPPING only to addresses in Oregon, Washington, Idaho, and California USA****

 The second largest silkmoth in the Pacific Northwest.
 Caterpillars get HUGE.

 This species has the potential to be relatively challenging if kept in unclean conditions.
 Cut hostplant and airy outside conditions at the third larval shedding onwards are important to prevent disease.
 A good supply of fresh food is also important.
 It's recommended to not crowd them.